Many people want to know how to add captions to YouTube videos. Adding subtitles to YouTube videos benefits your viewers and helps your content too.

 How to Add Captions on YouTube Videos

-Often videos are unscripted, especially with interviews with back and forth banter.
+Often videos are unscripted, especially interviews with back and forth banter.
 This is when you need to create the captions from scratch.

 Creating transcriptions from scratch can be hard.
 Maybe hard is not the right word.
 Tedious.
 If you have transcribed before, you know what I mean.